shashwatak/satellite-js/docs/docs/sun-and-shadow.md

 ## Shadow fraction

 `shadowFraction` computes what fraction of the Sun's disc is obscured by the Earth as seen from the satellite.

+This function considers Earth a sphere with radius of 6378.135 km.

 ```ts
 import { shadowFraction } from 'satellite.js';